What Are Adjectives?

 Demonstrative adjectives point out specific things, and tell us which or what thing is being referenced in the sentence:

 Yonder also works as a demonstrative adjective!
-In case anyone is interested in the grammar of antiquity (who isn’t?)
+This is for anyone interested in the grammar of antiquity (who isn’t?).

 Interrogative adjectives